-States were required to submit FFY 2014/SY 2014-15 data to EMAPS no later than May 4, 2016.
+States/ entities were required to submit FFY 2015/SY 2015-16 data to EMAPS no later than May 3, 2017.
 OSEP reviewed the data for quality issues and provided feedback to States/entities.
-States/entities were given the opportunity to address the data quality issues prior to the data being published.
-Finalized data was extracted from the EMAPS system after 8pm ET on August 24, 2016.
+States/entities were given the opportunity to address the data quality issues by resubmitting the data or providing a data note prior to the data being published.
+Finalized data were extracted from the EMAPS system after 11:59pm ET on August 25, 2017.
 Please see Appendix A for the specific date each State/entity submitted these data.